redwoodjs/repeaterdev-js/README.md

 serverless function that sends that email, then have Repeater issue an HTTP call to that function in 24 hours.

+## Prequisites
+a
+You'll need an account at https://repeater.dev and at least one [Application](https://docs.repeater.dev/#getting-started).

 ## Installation

     yarn add repeaterdev-js